 A travel clothes line can come in very handy when traveling without a laundry facility.
 This clothes line serves as clothes pins as well which means less to pack.
 It can secure from any post to post which makes it highly functional and save a trip to the laundromat.

-Space is at a premium when packing for any vacation.
+Space is at a premium when packing for a vacation.
 These items have proven to be indispensable and we would hate to leave any of them behind.
-Before your next trip, take stock of your needs and see if you might want to include some of these necessities in your luggage.
+Before your next trip, take stock of your needs and make sure you pack smart for your next trip.

 Are there any items you never leave home without?